enguangfu/Minimal_Cells_Transcriptomics_Proteomics/MANUSCRIPT.md

 DCW operon:
 check syn1 and syn3A to see if restored

-Table S1 and S2: no regulatory elements into SI table
+Table S1 and S2: no regulatory elements into SI table; comment in the intro on regulation loss

 Try to visual the counts of isoforms arrows